espiondev/SkibidiRizz/README.md

 - Musescore search
 - Better UX (buttons, slash commands)

-# Instructions
+# Usage

 1. Register a Telegram bot with [@BotFather](https://t.me/BotFather)
 2. Find its token, right after the line "`Use this token to access the HTTP API:`"
-3. Create a `token.txt` file in the same directory as `main.py` and paste the token into the file
+3. Create a `token.txt` file in `%APPDATA%\skibidirizz\` on windows or `$HOME/.config/skibidirizz/` on linux (Alternatively, pass the file path as an argument to the `-t` or `--token` options)
-4. Run the python file
+4. Run `python -m skibidirizz` to start the bot
-5. Use the /start command to start the bot
+5. In Telegram, use the /start command to start the bot or reset its state

 # Known issues